 Cells are the basic entity of all living organisms.
-Cell Biology, previously known as cytology, is the field of Life Sciences that deals with studying different aspects of cell structure and function.
-Some areas that Cell Biology addresses are cellular components, responses under different conditions, their functions, regulation of cellular processes, intercellular communication, cell multiplication, growth and death.
+Cell biology, previously known as cytology, is the field that deals with studying different aspects of cell structure and function.
+Some areas that cell biology addresses are cellular components, responses under different conditions, their functions, regulation of cellular processes, intercellular communication, cell multiplication, growth, and death.

-Cell Biology is an interdisciplinary subject typically studied in conjunction with other subjects such as Genetics, Immunology, Molecular Biology and Biochemistry.
-It focuses on the cellular study of all things living, starting from simple unicellular organisms, such as bacteria, to complex multicellular organisms including humans.
-It opens the door for many types of specializations, including Developmental Biology, cancer research and Neurobiology.
+Cell biology is an interdisciplinary subject typically studied in conjunction with other subjects such as Genetics, Immunology, Molecular Biology, and Biochemistry.
+Cell biology focuses on the cellular study of all things living, starting from simple unicellular organisms, such as bacteria, to complex multicellular organisms including humans.
+It opens the door for many types of specializations, including developmental biology, cancer research, and neurobiology.

 Applications of Cell Biology: Finding Cures For Incurable Diseases